-Most people with early-stage dementia will be able to go on holiday as normal - it may just need a little extra planning.
-But if going away is becoming more difficult and you want to find out more about supported and specialist holidays, contact Dementia Adventure or Silver Travel (pages 54 and 56).
-Make sure you declare the diagnosis of dementia when looking for holiday insurance.
-These policies sometimes have higher premiums, so shop around.
+Most people in the early stages of dementia are able to go on holiday as normal - it may just need a little extra planning.
+But if going away is becoming more difficult and you want to find out more about supported and specialist holidays, contact Dementia Adventure (page 54).
+Make sure you declare the diagnosis of dementia when you're looking for travel insurance.
+These policies sometimes have higher premiums, so it's worth shopping around.
 Some providers have specific insurance for people with dementia.

-"Mum's started to forget some people, but she still hasn't forgotten Frank Sinatra.
+"Nan's started to forget some people, but she still hasn't forgotten Frank Sinatra.
 She loves singing along."

-Harriet, 49
+Harriet, 39